Some Came Running (film): Plot

 In 1948, Dave Hirsh is a cynical Army veteran who winds up in his hometown of Parkman, Indiana, after being put on a bus in Chicago while intoxicated.
 Ginny Moorehead, a woman of seemingly loose morals and poor education, was invited by Dave in his drunken state to accompany him to Parkman.
 When Dave sobers up, he realizes it was a mistake and gives her money to return to Chicago.
 However, she decides to stay because she has fallen in love with Dave and is also trying to avoid a violent boyfriend in Chicago.

 Dave left 16 years before and had a career as a writer before the war, publishing two books.
 He did not stay in touch with his older brother, Frank, because of how Frank and his wife Agnes treated him when he was a child.
 Frank, who was newly married to the well-off Agnes, had placed Dave in a charity boarding school rather than take him to live in his home.
 Frank has since inherited a jewelry business from Agnes' father, sits on the board of a local bank, and is active in civic affairs.
-Frank and Agnes are very concerned about their social status and reputation in the town, which is threatened when Dave returns without letting them know and then deposits $5,500 ($60,704 in 2021) in the bank that competes with Frank's bank.
+Frank and Agnes are very concerned about their social status and reputation in the town, which is threatened when Dave returns without letting them know and then deposits $5,500 (roughly $76,000 in 2026) in the bank that competes with Frank's bank.
 Frank attempts to make amends with Dave in order to get him to move the bank deposit.
 Agnes wants nothing to do with Dave, but is forced to welcome him after two of her wealthy social acquaintances, Professor French and his daughter Gwen, a schoolteacher who teaches creative writing, ask to meet Dave because they admire his books.

 When Dave meets Gwen, he immediately falls in love with her.
 She is attracted to him as well, but is afraid of the passionate feelings he arouses in her and of his lifestyle.
 Each time Gwen rejects him, he ends up back with Ginny, even though her lack of intelligence frustrates him and she is nothing like Gwen.
 Dave has also befriended a hard-partying but good-hearted gambler, Bama Dillert, and the two get into trouble when Ginny's ex-boyfriend, a gangster named Ray, comes to town stalking her.